jonatan-verstraete/cli-utils/README.md

 # cli-utils
+A repo with personal setup.

-Add path to the index to include all functions:
+Add path of the index to include all functions:
 ```sh
 echo "\nsource '$(pwd)/__index.sh'" >> ~/.zshrc
 # or